Pierre Berton: Public intellectual

 Berton left the Star in 1962 to commence The Pierre Berton Show, which ran until 1973.
-In January 1963, Berton started to work as a Maclean's columnist, where the other writers such as Robert Fulford and Peter Gzowski wanted to have him fired because of the often frivolous and trivial nature of his columns were felt to be embarrassing.
-In May 1963, Berton was fired from Maclean's for a column he wrote entitled "Let's Stop Hoaxing the Kids About Sex", where he wrote that he would not object if his teenage daughters engaged in premarital sex, saying he hoped that daughters had enough wisdom to use a comfortable bed instead of a dingy backseat of a car.
-The column, though intended as an criticism of sexualized advertising as Berton contended that teenage sex was the logical consequence of sexualized marketing, provoked national outrage and led to calls for a boycott of Maclean's if Berton continued to write.
-Berton always felt that being fired was unjustified, especially because the editors of Maclean's had wanted him to write provocative columns about contemporary issues as a way to boost circulation.
+In January 1963, Berton started to work as a Maclean's columnist, where the other writers such as Robert Fulford and Peter Gzowski wanted to have him fired because the often frivolous and trivial nature of his columns were felt to be embarrassing.
+In May 1963, Berton was fired from Maclean's for a column he wrote entitled "Let's Stop Hoaxing the Kids About Sex", where he wrote that he would not object if his teenage daughters engaged in premarital sex, saying he hoped that they had enough wisdom to use a comfortable bed instead of a dingy backseat of a car.
+The column, which was intended as a criticism of sexualized advertising as Berton contended that teenage sex was the logical consequence of sexualized marketing, provoked national outrage and led to calls for a boycott of Maclean's if Berton continued to write.
+Berton always felt that being fired was unjustified, especially because the editors of Maclean's had wanted him to write provocative columns about contemporary issues to boost circulation.

-In 1963, Berton received death threats when an episode about the Front de libération du Québec (FLQ) was aired on The Pierre Berton Show.
-The show featured an interview with Sergeant Walter "Rocky" Leja of the Canadian Army who had been badly injured when he attempted to dismantle a bomb planted by the FLQ in Montreal.
-The same episode also featured an interview with Pierre Trudeau, at the time a law professor at the Université de Montréal.
+In 1963, Berton received death threats when an episode about the Front de libération du Québec (FLQ) aired on The Pierre Berton Show.
+The show featured an interview with Sergeant Walter "Rocky" Leja of the Canadian Army, who had been badly injured when he attempted to dismantle a bomb planted by the FLQ in Montreal.
+The same episode featured an interview with Pierre Trudeau, at the time a law professor at the Université de Montréal.
 In his interview with Berton, Trudeau stated that Quebec had received a "raw deal" from the rest of Canada, but went on to denounce Quebec separatism.
-Trudeau stated that the claims of the FLQ that Quebec's situation was analogous with Algeria under French rule with the FLQ playing the same role as the FLN was nonsense, saying that French-Canadians like himself had nowhere anything remotely like the status held by Algerian Muslims under French rule.
+Trudeau stated that the FLQ's claims that Quebec's situation was analogous to Algeria under French rule (with the FLQ playing the same role as the FLN) was nonsense; he said that French-Canadians like himself had nothing remotely like the status of Algerian Muslims under French rule.
 Trudeau stated that if Quebec became independent, it would be a "banana republic".
 Berton's interview with Trudeau is credited with first introducing him to an English-Canadian audience.
-Berton had the ability to persuade famous people to appear on his television show.
-In September 1964, during a visit to London, Berton interviewed the philosopher Bertrand Russell, the actress Vivien Leigh, the singer Noël Coward and the actor Douglas Fairbanks Jr.
+Berton was able to persuade famous people to appear on his television show; in September 1964, during a visit to London, Berton interviewed the philosopher Bertrand Russell, the actress Vivien Leigh, the singer Noël Coward and the actor Douglas Fairbanks Jr.